lkhellah/Personal-Portfolio/journal.md

 - I deleted the unused .html files from the inital project scaffolding of a multi-page implementation.

 ### Fixes & Polishing
 - Moved the #projects section outside of the #work section to improve semantic structure and avoid layout nesting issues.
-(Projects being inside work section was accidental anyway)
+(Project section being inside work section was accidental anyway)
 - Corrected a typo in “PERVIOUS WORK” to “PREVIOUS WORK.”
 - Ran Prettier multiple times to clean up HTML indentation and ensure consistent tag formatting across the project.